Seniors' Falls Can Be Prevented

 - Canadians spend over $3 billion a year on medical care for fall-related injuries among seniors.

-- Women are 3 times more likely than men to be hospitalized for a fall-related injury.
+- Women are 3 times more likely than men to be hospitalized for a fall-related injury, and men are more likely to die from a fall related injury.

 - 95 percent of hip fractures are due to a fall.